-- The original Rabbit GTI still holds up today
+- The original Rabbit GTI is still a hot hatch for the ages

 - 2022 Volkswagen GTI specs and pricing

 Looking at the 1984 Volkswagen Rabbit GTI on its own, you wouldn’t think this tiny hatchback from a few decades ago leads to the car below.
 The O.G(TI) looks like a Hotwheels next to the newest Volkswagen GTI.
-Not only that, but it looks tall and dated.
+Size aside, the Rabbit rides much higher than the current GTI.
 Where the new GTI is all LEDs and shiny wheels, the oldest GTI in the U.S practically looks like an economy car.

 Is the original Rabbit GTI still a good car?